-people, terms, and concepts: Calvinism, Elizabethan-Jacobean style, Courtly Baroque style, idealization, realism, attributes
+people, terms, and concepts: Calvinism, Elizabethan-Jacobean style, Courtly Baroque style, idealization, realism, attributes.

 The key point of this topic is that a Colonial portrait is not an factual document of what the subject looked like, what they owned, and what their character or personality was; it is a carefully-constructed artifice showing how they wanted to be perceived by their community and after their death.
 Any analysis of a Colonial portrait should keep in mind both its artificiality and its purpose as a status symbol.
 Also, because social values and the symbols used to project them change over time, in order to understand the portraits, we need to understand the context in which they were produced.

 styles of Colonial portraiture: The earliest Colonial portraiture is in what is called the Elizabethan-Jacobean style: the Freake portrait below is a good example.
 Although it was nearly 100 years out-of-date compared to European styles, the Elizabethan style was adopted by the colonists both because it was associated with Protestantism (as opposed to the sensuous and Catholic-associated courtly Baroque style), and because most colonists came from rural areas of England, where the newer Baroque style was still unknown.
 Gradually, over the course of the 18th century, the more naturalistic European style came to prevail (we saw an abridged version of this evolution in the artists Kuhn, Smibert, Feke, and Copley).
-Be able to recognize and describe the formal features of these two styles, and be able to describe how both styles conveyed the wealth and status of their subjects.
+Be able to recognize and describe the formal features of these two styles, and be able to describe how both styles conveyed wealth and social status.

-symbolism of Colonial portraiture: We did a lengthy analysis of two portraits (the anonymous portrait of Elizabeth Freake and Thomas Smith's self-portrait, below) in which we broke the works down into their elements and discussed how each element contributed to the project of conveying the socio-economic status of the subject.
+status symbols of Colonial portraiture: We did a lengthy analysis of two portraits (the anonymous portrait of Elizabeth Freake and Thomas Smith's self-portrait, below) in which we broke the works down into their elements and discussed how each element contributed to the project of conveying the socio-economic status of the subject.
 Recall that while both works conveyed status, the Smith turned out to be somewhat less ostentatious than the Freake in its furniture, clothing, and attributes, which fit with the ideas of the poem he wrote about denying earthly pleasures and anticipating death.
 You will shortly be doing a similar analysis of a portrait in local collections, so be sure you understand and are able to analyze any given work(s) along the lines of the questions below.

 Unknown artist (The Freake Limner), Elizabeth Freake and Baby Mary, c.
 1675